 The older your batteries, the more frequently you need to check the water levels.
 You may be tempted to just check a couple of the cells, but this isn't a good indicator of all your batteries.
 If you're going to take the time to look at the water levels, be sure to examine all cells and all batteries.
 You may find that some levels may be good while other cells are low.

-Maintaining the correct water levels in your deep cycle batteries may be one of the most important things you can do to extend the life of your electric golf cart batteries.
+Maintaining the correct water levels in your deep cycle batteries may be one of the most important things you can do to protect their integrity.

 If you need help understanding deep cycle batteries, how they work and how to maintain them so that they last a long time get yours here:

 If you are interested in the free Golf Carts Etc. Newsletter you will find information and updates on:

 √ Electric Golf Cart Reviews

 √ Golf Cart Parts

 .... and more.
 Your e-mail information will never be shared with anyone else.
 Simply sign up here:

 Check out our FREE monthly newsletter!
 Get the latest information on golf cart accessories, maintenance and more ...